payable/ipg-merchant-apis/README.md

 }
 ```

-> If you miss providing the `returnUrl`, the default status page will be called as below at the end of the transaction.
+> If you miss providing the `returnUrl` the default status page will be called at the end of the transaction as below.

 ![](/images/payment_status_page.png)